WHERE MEN WIN GLORY: THE ODYSSEY of PAT TILLMAN by Jon Krakauer

 So, what were they covering up?

 Krakauer does not tell us and I was left wondering how many investigations that Tillman's family was going to be granted and to what purpose?
-Krakauer's description of the firefight that killed Tillman makes it obvious that spooked soldiers mistook Tillman and his two companions for the men who had been shooting at them earlier and they thoughtlessly fired on them without verifying their targets.
+Krakauer's description of the firefight that killed Tillman makes it obvious (to me anyway) that spooked soldiers mistook Tillman and his two companions for the men who had been shooting at them earlier and they thoughtlessly fired on them without verifying their targets.
 Sad, to be sure, but it sounded like there was no malice behind it, just an awful mistake.

 Krakauer's postscript chapter is an odd hodge-podge of stuff.
 Stories of the continuing chaos in Afghanistan and Pakistan, long quotes from Nietzsche deriding how soft and thoughtful modern man has gotten and then idealizing Tillman as the Ubermensch ideal.
 Once again, for me, Krakauer's style got in the way of his story-telling.
 In that way, it was a fitting end for this mixed bag of a book.